jsonMartin/readwise-mirror/README.md

 4. Fields listed for protection but not present in the file will be:
    - Added normally on first sync
    - Protected in subsequent updates once they exist
-5. Note: If deduplication is enabled, the deduplication field (e.g., `uri`) cannot be protected
+5. Note: If File Tracking is enabled, the tracking field (e.g., `uri`) cannot be protected

 #### Example